-Ten years on we still struggle with our conscience as foreigners owning businesses in developing countries.
 We worry about being in the global travel business in the depths of a climate crisis; we feel awfully uncomfortable about the disparity between a chechi’s pay and our own; plus numerous other angst-ridden moral conundrums that running a small, but multi-national, business throws our way.

 Significantly, we still feel these are problems worth continuing to wrestle with, puzzles worth solving.
-Instead of walking away and doing something a bit easier to manage (that’s probably almost anything I can think of by the way), we feel we can address these issues from within the industry whilst actively operating – and therefore have a voice that might be heard, a voice that can be added to others in order to bring positive change
+Instead of walking away and doing something a bit easier to manage (that’s probably almost anything I can think of by the way), we feel we can address these issues from within the industry whilst actively operating – and therefore have a voice that might be heard, a voice that can be added to others in order to bring positive change.

 The main thing which keeps us going, that brings meaning to our workdays, that makes the sometimes insanely-stressful challenges of operating multi-culturally worth bearing are the ongoing, ever-changing, always vibrant, sometimes challenging, often inspiring communities that Soul & Surf generates week in week out, year in year out.
 Communities which, crucially, cross the traditional staff and customer divide.